 From small scale community events to large one-off national and international events, Southampton really is the ideal city for your next event.
 The city boasts more than 50 parks and green spaces and some of these are located right in the heart of the city centre.

-First of all, it is useful to send Southampton City Council’s Event Management Team an email and briefly describe what it is you would like to do, where you would like to do it and when.
-We will then do a quick check to make sure that your proposed event or promotion does not clash with something else that is happening in the city at the same time and that the area you would like to hold your event is available and suitable.
+They will then do a quick check to make sure that your proposed event or promotion does not clash with something else that is happening in the city at the same time and that the location you would like to hold your event is available and suitable.

 Event and Promotions Application Form

 If the location you would like to use is available and suitable to organise your event or promotion, you will be asked to complete and submit an Event and Promotions Application form to firstname.lastname@example.org